 FDA: Link to Code of Federal Regulations for Stearyl Alcohol and Oleyl Alcohol

-If they are made from plants, Stearyl Alcohol, Oleyl Alcohol and Octyldodecanol may be used in cosmetics and personal care products marketed in Europe according to the general provisions of the Cosmetics Regulation of the European Union.
+If they are made from plants, Stearyl Alcohol, Oleyl Alcohol and Octyldodecanol may be used in cosmetics and personal care products marketed in Europe according to the Under the general provisions of the cosmetics regulation of the EU, ingredients appearing on the following function-specific annexes must comply with the listed restrictions and/or specifications: colorants (Annex IV), preservatives (Annex V), UV filters (Annex VI) and other ingredients with specific concentration limits and/or other restrictions (Annex III).
+Ingredients specifically prohibited from use in cosmetic products are listed in Annex II.
+Other ingredients listed in the EU cosmetic ingredient database (CosIng) may be used without restrictions..
 Ingredients of animal origin must comply with the European Union animal by-products regulations.

 Fatty alcohols, including Stearyl and Oleyl Alcohols occur in small quantities as components of wax esters in plants and animals.
 The compounds serve to protect the outer surface of plants and animals from water loss.
-Stearyl Alcohol, Oleyl Alcohol and Octyldodecanol function as emulsion stabilizers, surfactant – emulsifying agents, antifoaming agents, and skin conditioning agents – emollient in cosmetics and personal care products.
+Stearyl Alcohol, Oleyl Alcohol and Octyldodecanol function as emulsion stabilizers, An ingredient that helps two substances that normally do not mix to become dissolved or dispersed in one another.
+Also called a surface active agent. – emulsifying agents, antifoaming agents, and skin conditioning agents – emollient in cosmetics and personal care products.